chelseau/buildtester/README.md

       the commands will not work as they will be treated as separate arguments **even if quoted**.
 I may change this in the future if a need arises, but, spaces shouldn't be in filenames.
+* While not necessary, if you wish to ensure that failed builds cannot be merged into your master branch (or any other branch), you can enable branch protection with status checks.

+    To do this, visit your repo and go to branch settings.
+Under *Require status checks to pass before merging*, a list of checks will be displayed.
+    You need to have at least one set already to use it (which means before you can enable that you have to successfully push a status.)

 ## Issues
 Feel free to send any issues or pull requests to [buildtester](https://github.com/chelseau/buildtester).